dkriegner/xrayutilities/README.md

 - C-compiler (preferential with OpenMP support)
 - Python dev headers
-- unittest2 (optional - only if you want to run the tests)
+- setuptools
-- matplotlib (optional - only if running the tests/example scripts)
+- tox (optional - only if you want to run the test environment)
 - sphinx (optional - only when you want to build the documentation)
 - numpydoc (optional - only when you want to build the documentation)
 - rst2pdf (optional - only when you want to build the documentation)